Huevos Rancheros Recipe (Authentic Mexican Breakfast)

 More of a visual learner?
 Watch this video to see how to make this easy huevos rancheros recipe.

-- Vegetarian Huevos Rancheros: Simply swap vegetable broth for the chicken broth to please your vegetarian friends.
+- Vegetarian Huevos Rancheros: Simply swap the chicken broth for vegetable broth to keep the ranchero sauce vegetarian.

 Serving & Topping Suggestions

-- Egg Options: My personal favorite ranchero eggs have runny yolks.
-This includes fried eggs over easy, over medium, or sunny side-up, or poached eggs to use less oil.
-But you can also scramble your eggs or even combine huevos a la Mexicana with huevos rancheros for the ultimate breakfast!
+- Egg Options: My favorite huevos rancheros are topped with eggs that have runny yolks.
+Fried eggs over easy, over medium, or sunny-side up all work beautifully.
+Poached eggs are also a great option if you want to use less oil.
+You can also scramble the eggs or combine huevos a la Mexicana with huevos rancheros for a delicious twist.

-- Garnishes: You could add a dollop of sour cream or a drizzle of crema Mexicana for a bit more richness.
-Cilantro and green onions are always a favorite garnish at our house.
-Feel free to drizzle with hot sauce for some added heat and serve with fresh avocado slices.
+- Garnishes: Add a dollop of sour cream or drizzle of crema Mexicana for extra richness.
+Fresh cilantro and sliced green onions are always favorites at our house.
+For a little heat, finish with your favorite hot sauce and serve with fresh avocado slices.

-- Shortcuts.
-Warm up leftover Homemade Salsa or Enchilada Sauce in place of making ranchero salsa.
-Can’t decide between red or green?
-Try both and make Huevos Divorciados.
-Feel free to use store-bought salsa and canned beans for a major shortcut.
-Refer to the ingredients above for some of my favorite canned bean brands.
+- Use shortcuts when needed.
+If youโre short on time, warm up leftover Homemade Salsa or Enchilada Sauce instead of making ranchero salsa from scratch.
+You can also use store-bought salsa and canned refried beans for a quick shortcut.
+Refer to the ingredients section above for some of my favorite canned bean brands.

-- Serving a crowd?
-Try my Baked Huevos Rancheros Casserole (Cazuela de Huevos Rancheros), so everything is done in one dish.
-You can also set out a tostada bar and let everyone make their own plate.
+- Great for serving a crowd.
+If youโre hosting brunch, try my Baked Huevos Rancheros Casserole (Cazuela de Huevos Rancheros) so everything cooks in one dish.
+Another fun idea is setting up a tostada bar so guests can build their own Huevos Rancheros.

 Frequently Asked Questions